valyakin/aa-testkit/README.md

 #### __`network.getAaResponseToUnit(unit)`__ *`: Promise<{ response }>`*

 Retrieve autonomous agent execution response from `unit`.
-Method will make network to post witnesses until response is being received.
+The method will make the network post witnesses until a response is received.
 Waits for the response on genesis node.
+If the unit `unit` triggers several AAs at the same time, the behavior of this function is undefined, use `getAaResponseToUnitByAA(unit, aa)` instead.

 __Returns__ *Promise* that resolves to `{ response }` where `response` is the object of agent response